Skip to main content

 Chief prosecutor Benjamin Berell Ferencz

-Benjamin Ferencz (March 11, 1920 – April 7, 2023) was honorably discharged on Christmas 1945 from the U.S. Army as a sergeant.
-Soon after returning to New York, he was recruited to join Telford Taylor’s legal team as a prosecutor, with the simulated rank of colonel for the Subsequent Nuremberg Trials.
+Benjamin Berell Ferencz (11 March 1920 – 7 April 2023) was honorably discharged from the United States Army as a sergeant on Christmas Day 1945.
+Shortly after returning to New York, he was recruited by Telford Taylor to join the prosecution team for the Subsequent Nuremberg Trials, where he was given the honorary rank of colonel.

 Chief Prosecutor Benjamin Ferencz during the Einsatzgruppen Trial of the Subsequent Nuremberg Proceedings.

-Chief Prosecutor Benjamin Ferencz during the Einsatzgruppen Trial (Case #9) of the Subsequent Nuremberg Proceedings.
+Chief Prosecutor Benjamin B. Ferencz during the Einsatzgruppen Trial (Case No. 9) of the Subsequent Nuremberg Trials.

 Perpetrators and their sentences